paga16-hash/anonymous-shard/doc/prototype.md

 - tipologia di task
 - consigli?

 Flusso: finire peer to peer ->  tor -> easy ipfs -> gossip pubsub per provider selection -> generalizzazione dei task -> reward system o test? -> sibyl simulation mi piacerebbe -> considerations e scrittura

+Retain the Hidden Service Directory: The private key is typically stored in the hidden service directory specified in the Tor configuration file (e.g., HiddenServiceDir /var/lib/tor/my_hidden_service/).
+By retaining this directory, you keep the same address across restarts.
+Back Up the Private Key: If you are deploying in a Docker container, for instance, ensure that the directory where the private key resides is either part of a persistent volume or backed up.